 A smart strategic thinking starts with asking questions, a smart strategy must ask interruptive questions that frame the issues regarding what you want to achieve.
 Essentially, raising those issues early on can focus the team on the significant problems that need to be solved to get you on the path to your vision.

 Think through the options of where you should invest in moving your brand into a more powerful and profitable position.
 The programs you choose should solidify the brand’s core strength, build a brand idea that tightens the consumer bond, battle competitors on positioning, or address the situational challenges and opportunities.

 Focus your limited resources on a distinct opportunity you have identified based on a potential change in the market, including changes to consumers, competitive situation, technology, or sales channels.

 In today’s data-driven world, everyone has access to the equivalent information and in turn, can see the same opportunities.
 Use speed to seize the opportunity before others can take action, and before that opportunity is gone.
 The best brand leaders never divide and conquer.
-They force themselves to focus and win.
-The smartest brand leaders use the word “or” more often than they use the word “and.”
+Smart strategic thinking forces them to focus and win.
+Above all, the smartest brand leaders use the word “or” more often than they use the word “and.”
 If you come to a decision point, and you try to rationalize doing a little of both, you are not strategic.
 Force yourself to make choices.

 Many marketers struggle to focus